lagoon-eight/drop-me-off/NOTES.md

 ---
 The easiest way to train the model is to use a Docker container.
 Installing Keras, Tensorflow and OpenCV and all the right version of all the libraries takes time, so it's better to Dockarize the result.

+--
+As part of the tutorials on Udacity, there is a model that doesn't perform that well, but still goes around the track.

+I want to conduct an experiment to see if that is good enough for this project.